XiaoChen1992/CPSCI-307/README.md

       2. Details of the deep learning model's design
       3. Results and analysis
       4. Conclusion and future work
+4. **Participation**: If you have three unexcused absences.
+You will lose 5% of your final grade.
+For example, you final score is 90, but you missed three class, then you final score is $90 \times 0.95 = 85.5$

 You final score will be weighted sum of all three parts.
-For example, Assignments: 89, exampl: 80, project: 95, then final score is 89 * 0.3 + 80 * 0.1 + 95 * 0.6 = 91.7.
+For example, Assignments: 89, exam: 80, project: 95, then final score is 89 * 0.3 + 80 * 0.1 + 95 * 0.6 = 91.7.

 ## Attendance and Late Policy

 You are expected to attend every class.
 You may be excused only for college-sanctioned activities, and you must let me know about such absences as soon as you are notified.
 This includes missing class for religious, athletic, or academic conflicts.
 If you are sick or have an important appointment at the health or counseling center, please email me before the class and take care of yourself.
 If you will be absent for a significant period, please contact me to work out a way to catch up.
 If you must miss a class for a college-sanctioned activity, you must notify me prior to the class in question via email.

-**Every two unexcused absences will degrade your final score a level.
-For example, your final score is A, because of absences, your final score will drop to A-, or A- to B+, etc.**

 No late work will be accepted without prior permission.
 If you contact me at least one business day before the due date (unless faced with an emergency) with appropriate requests for an extension and/or makeup assignments, you will be given additional time to make up late assignments equal to the time lost due to the unforeseen circumstance.